HouseCurve supports automatic and manual equalization:

 Equalization means adjusting an audio system’s output so that the response measured in the listening area aligns with a target curve.
 It is used to correct for characteristics of the audio system, or for the effects of the room (aka “room correction”).
 Since it is normally difficult to separate audio system from room, we are usually correcting for both at the same time.

 When sound leaves an audio system, it interacts with the room, but this interaction changes with frequency.
 Below the Schroeder frequency, or about 300 Hz, room resonances have a dominant impact on what is heard in the listening area.
 At these frequencies, the room is in control.
 Above the Schroeder frequency, direct sound from the audio system begins to dominate with contributions from room diffusion, absorption and reflection.
 In this region, the audio system is mostly in control.
-Thus, when equalizing a typical home or car audio system, we are correcting for the room below the Schroeder frequency and for the audio system above it (for an excellent deep dive, please read Floyd Toole’s paper).
+Thus, when equalizing a typical home or car audio system, we are correcting for the room below the Schroeder frequency and for the audio system above it.
+For more information, read Floyd Toole’s paper).

 For best results, average several measurements from the listening area and then save.
 Averaging provides HouseCurve with a better picture of how sound changes in the listening area.